Heterogeneous Element Processor

 The Heterogeneous Element Processor (HEP) was introduced by Denelcor, Inc. in 1982.
 The HEP's architect was Burton Smith.
 The machine was designed to solve fluid dynamics problems for the Ballistic Research Laboratory.
 A HEP system, as the name implies, was pieced together from many heterogeneous components -- processors, data memory modules, and I/O modules.
 The components were connected via a switched network.

-A single processor, called a PEM, in a HEP system (up to sixteen PEMs could be connected) was rather unconventional; via a "program status word (PSW) queue," up to fifty processes could be maintained in hardware at once.
+A single processor, called a PEM (Process Execution Module), in a HEP system (up to sixteen PEMs could be connected) was rather unconventional; via a "program status word (PSW) queue" up to fifty processes could be maintained in hardware at once.
 The largest system ever delivered had 4 PEMs.
 The eight-stage instruction pipeline allowed instructions from eight different processes to proceed at once.
 In fact, only one instruction from a given process was allowed to be present in the pipeline at any point in time.
 Therefore, the full processor throughput of 10 MIPS could only be achieved when eight or more processes were active; no single process could achieve throughput greater than 1.25 MIPS.
-This type of multithreading processing classifies the HEP as a barrel processor.
+This type of multithreading processing classifies today the HEP as a barrel processor, while it was described as an MIMD pipelined processor by its designers.
 The hardware implementation of the HEP PEM was emitter-coupled logic.

 Processes were classified as either user-level or supervisor-level.
 User-level processes could create supervisor-level processes, which were used to manage user-level processes and perform I/O. Processes of the same class were required to be grouped into one of seven user tasks and seven supervisor tasks.

 Each processor, in addition to the PSW queue and instruction pipeline, contained instruction memory, 2,048 64-bit general purpose registers and 4,096 constant registers.
 Constant registers were differentiated by the fact that only supervisor processes could modify their contents.
 The processors themselves contained no data memory; instead, data memory modules could be separately attached to the switched network.

 The HEP memory consisted of completely separate instruction memory (up to 128 MBs) and data memory (up to 1 GB).
 Users saw 64-bit words, but in reality, data memory words were 72-bit with the extra bits used for state, see next paragraph, parity, tagging, and other uses.